Vyral/base-template/_posts/2020-05-18-love-it-or-leave-it-covid-19-buyer-protection-plan.md

 ---
 layout: post
-title: Love It or Leave It - COVID 19 Buyer Protection Plan
+title: 'Love It or Leave It: COVID-19 Buyer Protection Plan'
 date: 2020-05-18 18:26:00
 tags:
 excerpt: >-